Mary Anne Rawson

-Mary Anne Rawson (1801–1887) was a slavery abolitionist above all.
-She was also a campaigner with the Tract Society and the British and Foreign Bible Society, for Italian nationalism and against child labour.
+Mary Anne Rawson (1801–1887) was an abolitionist who also a campaigned with the Tract Society and the British and Foreign Bible Society, for Italian nationalism and against child labour.
 She was first involved with a Sheffield group, which successfully campaigned for people to boycott sugar from the West Indies, as it was produced by slave labour.
 She is pictured attending the World Anti-Slavery Convention in London in 1840.

 Early life

-Mary Anne Read was born to Joseph Read (1774-1837), of Wincobank Hall, Sheffield, and his wife Elizabeth, wealthy parents who encouraged her involvement in good causes.
+Mary Anne Read was born to Joseph Read (1774-1837), of Wincobank Hall in the Wincobank suburb of Sheffield, and his wife Elizabeth, wealthy parents who encouraged her involvement in good causes.
 Joseph Read had taken over his father's business- which would later become the Sheffield Smelting Company- but later experienced financial difficulties and had to sell Wincobank Hall, which Mary, as the widow of a banker, was able to reclaim.
-Her sister, Elizabeth (1803-1851), was married to William Wilson (1800-1866), chairman of the Nottingham Anti-Slavery committee; their son was the MP Henry Wilson, his half-sister being the missionary Sarah Poulton Kalley.
+Her sister, Elizabeth (1803-1851), was married to William Wilson (1800-1866), chairman of the Nottingham Anti-Slavery committee; their son was the MP Henry Wilson Homfirth MP, his half-sister being the missionary Sarah Poulton Kalley.
 Henry Wilson and his brother John Wycliffe Wilson were beneficiaries and trustees of Mary's estate, and ensured her plans for Wincobank Hall were carried out.

 Abolitionism and campaigning

 Her abiding interest from the mid-1820s to the 1850s was a campaign in the Sheffield area against slavery.
 Rawson was a founding member in 1825 of the Sheffield Female Anti-Slavery Society, which campaigned for the rights of slaves in the British Empire.
 The Sheffield society was the first to campaign not for a gradual and managed end, but for an immediate end to slavery.
 The society used lectures and pamphlets to achieve a decrease in sales of slave-produced West Indian goods, such as coffee and sugar.
-It formally wound up after the passage of abolition legislation in 1833.
+It formally wound up after the passage of the Slavery Abolition Act 1833.

 In 1837 Rawson became secretary of the Sheffield Ladies Association for the Universal Abolition of Slavery, which continued the case for enslaved workers across the world.
 The anti-slavery organisations run by women were first started by Lucy Townsend and they were sometimes dismissed as of marginal interest, but recent research has revealed that these groups had a national impact.

 Rawson corresponded with figures such as George Thompson in Britain as well as Frederick Douglass and William Lloyd Garrison in the United States.
 Her visitors included Lord Shaftesbury and William Wilberforce.
 With her mother Elizabeth Read as treasurer, Rawson was prominent in the Sheffield Female Anti-Slavery Society.
 Her father Joseph Read owned a business involved in the smelting of precious metals.

 Her father having died subsequent to his financial difficulties and loss of Wincobank Hall, Rawson's early widowhood allowed her to return and pay off her father's debts.
 She and her mother resumed residence at Wincobank Hall, both leading politically active lives.